Table of Contents

 Milk

-Milk, discussed in a reasonably useful Wikipedia entry, is the milk of dairy cows, processed.
-The fluid milk used in baking, by commercial bakers and home bakers, in Europe and America is mainly cows’ milk.
+Milk, discussed in a Wikipedia entry, is the milk of dairy cows, processed.
+Fluid milk used in baking, by commercial bakers and home bakers, in Europe and America is mainly cows’ milk.
 Milk must be taken to a dairy plant to be processed within hours after being harvested in a dairy farm, and only lasts a few days, even with the benefit of refrigeration.
 Milk sold in retail outlets in North America has been pasteurized – as required by public heath law.

 At one point in history, milk was obtained by human by milking cows by hand.
 Milk is still obtained from cows, but in modern times, the cows are cared for on dairy farms and milked with machines.
 Milk naturally separate into cream and milk.
 The high butterfat cream was, historically, churned manually to make butter.
 The leftover fluid, if the milk had not soured, was sweet traditional buttermilk.
 If the cream was churned from sour milk, the buttermilk was sour.
 Milk became sour due to bacteria in the milk, which started fermenting the milk.